Whatsapp Icon

 Emotional and Psychological Support

 The emotional impact of cancer and its treatment can be profound.
-Accessing psychological support through counseling or support groups can be invaluable in coping with fears of recurrence, anxiety, and depression.
+Accessing psychological support through counselling or support groups can be invaluable in coping with fears of recurrence, anxiety, and depression.

 Monitoring for Secondary Cancers